- What are Myeloproliferative Neoplasms (MPNs)?

 The causes of essential thrombocythemia are largely unknown.
 It occurs more often in people over 50, and slightly more often in women.
 It is usually not passed down through families.
 Approximately half of people with this disease have an abnormal change in the JAK2 gene.
-Other genes may be involved as well.
+Other genes such as CALR or MPL may be involved as well.

 Signs and Symptoms

-Most people with essential thrombocythemia show no signs or symptoms.
+Many people with essential thrombocythemia show minimal signs or symptoms.
 If signs and symptoms occur, they may include: